 But you can already guess what happened, right?
 Of course you can.

 “Please help!”
-Came the inevitable, predictable, all-but-foreordained message.
+Came the utterly predictable message.
 “I submitted one of the model syllabi and it was rejected.”

 Yes, that’s correct: the College Board REJECTED ITS OWN SYLLABUS.